Restoring Your Solid Surface Sink

 As much as these solid surface materials provided an option to granite tops and stainless steel sinks, they lose their luster over time and use.
 Sometimes the solid surface tops can crack and need repairing, but most often the sinks just become dull looking and dingy.

-I asked Michael Chotiner, a master carpenter and writes about some home improvement projects, to provide some advice on how he restored his solid surface sink.
-If you find that you want to look for a new kitchen sink you can try big box home improvement centers who carry a wide variety of sink options.
+Michael Chotiner, master carpenter and writer, explained that if you find that you want to look for a new kitchen sink, you can try big box home improvement centers who carry a wide variety of sink options.

 To restore your solids surface sink back to its original luster, all you need is:

 - An abrasive cleaner like Comet®, Ajax®, Bar Keepers Friend®

 - An abrasive pad